Food marketing: Purchasing decisions

 Demographics play a large role in determining the background of consumers and how food marketing operates.
 Such as age allows a brand to market its food towards certain age groups according to their wants.
-Education also comes into play because often education is associated with people buying better food (Sahay et al., 2006).
+Education also comes into play because often education is associated with people buying better food.
 Income alike sees if people have more disposable income to spend on good products.
-Gender further allows food marketers to target women especially because women have been found to do the majority of food shopping in families (Sahay et al., 2006).
+Gender further allows food marketers to target women especially because women have been found to do the majority of food shopping in families.

 Signage conveys a lot about a brand, for example what type of food they sell, the ingredients, where it was made and the cost of the products.
-Signage precisely communicates with the buyer and is an essential way to affect feelings and brain processes of a person (Remar, Campbell, & DiPietro, 2016).
-Findings show that certain digital signposting of a brand influences consumer perception and behavior towards a product, meaning food marketing strategies like this are very effective in brand positioning (Nikolova & Inman, 2015).
+Signage precisely communicates with the buyer and is an essential way to affect feelings and brain processes of a person.
+Findings show that certain digital signposting of a brand influences consumer perception and behavior towards a product, meaning food marketing strategies like this are very effective in brand positioning.

 Lastly, consumer price willingness to pay is another tool used in food marketing to track how much a person is prepared to pay for a product.
-Marketers can take note of people's readiness to pay to see if they would indeed buy their product (Remar et al., 2016).
-Studies have shown that consumers are prepared to spend more on an item if it is environmentally friendly and portrays them as having sustainable behavior in society (Remar et al., 2016).
-Additionally, it has been explored that consumers will for example pay substantially more (almost 50%) for food produce that is said to be grown locally as opposed to grown in the wider country or imported (Remar et al., 2016).
+Marketers can take note of people's readiness to pay to see if they would indeed buy their product.
+Studies have shown that consumers are prepared to spend more on an item if it is environmentally friendly and portrays them as having sustainable behavior in society.
+Additionally, it has been explored that consumers will for example pay substantially more (almost 50%) for food produce that is said to be grown locally as opposed to grown in the wider country or imported.
 This is vital information when it comes to food marketing and helps companies make informed decisions about their food marketing strategies.